ITLimJiaWei/ID-ASG-2/README.md

 <h1>Star Wars Wiki/SWiki</h1>

-Name:Lim Jia Wei<br>
+Name: Lim Jia Wei<br>
-Class:P01<br>
-ID:10204971J<br>
+Class: P01<br>
+ID: 10204971J<br>
 Website URL: https://itlimjiawei.github.io/Repository-2-/index.html<br>

 This project is a Star Wars themed wiki website.
-It includes a home page, films page, video games page and 2 TV Series pages.
+It includes a home page, films page, video games page and 3 TV Series pages.
 The website allows anyone to find out information about the events and characters in the Star Wars Universe.

+UPDATE: Removed one of the 3 TV Series pages due to it being too repetitive and similar with another TV Series page.

 <h2>Design Process</h2>